sandip-ghimire/LinkShortner/README.md

 ### Application overview
+An application to create short url from the original url and also records the click count for the short url.
+This simple application implements some crucial concepts for application development such as:
+- REST Api implementation for encoding and decoding url
+- Unit tests for api endpoints
+- Frontend and backend implementation for web applicatin using python(django), jquery, mysql
+- Deployment of the application using docker, nginx, gunicorn

 The **LinkShortner** is a django application running in a docker container which communicate to frontend through django rest API.

 *Gunicorn* is used as app server for running the wsgi application. *Nginx* is used for proxy server which runs inside the docker container and communicate through port 8000.